bhargavbh/academic-kickstart/content/publication/afp17.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Archive of Formal Proofs*, May 2017." publication_short = "In *AFP 2017*"
+publication = "In *Archive of Formal Proofs*, August 2017." publication_short = "In *AFP 2017*"

 # Abstract and optional shortened version.